-This workbook, used along with the Demonstration Video, and IPS Supported Employment: A Practical Guide, introduces IPS specialists and mental health practitioners to the basic principles and skills they need to deliver effective IPS services.
+This workbook, used along with IPS Supported Employment: A Practical Guide, introduces IPS specialists and mental health practitioners to the basic principles and skills they need to deliver effective IPS services.
 Since team-based services are essential in IPS, we recommend group training sessions.
 Discussing ideas within a group creates opportunities for practitioners to learn from each other.